jasongaylord/JasonGaylord.com/_posts/2021/11/2021-11-04-adding-custom-domain-ssl-static-web-apps.md

 bitly: https://jasong.us/3CH6nzl
 ---

 Azure Static Web Apps are a great way to get started with an application.
 For most static web apps, the cost is FREE so it's quite appealing.
 In fact, adding a custom domain and SSL to your static web app is available in the free tier.
+Learn more about [Creating Your First Azure Static Web App](https://jasong.us/2XmCKRL) by [clicking here](https://jasong.us/2XmCKRL).

 {% include open-thumbnail.html path="2021/11/04/azure-static-web-app-hosting-plans.jpg" alt="Azure Static Web App Hosting Plan Features" %}